 A green background of the text is for all uses and pink is for medicinal uses.
 Blue background for ecological interest.
 Pictures by Matt Summers unless stated

 The three species we know here in Britain are:

 B. pubescens or Downy Birch, which is the other native tree, growing in similar places but favouring wetter and more peaty soils, especially in upland areas.
-The bark can be brown, grey or white but rarely white with strongly contrasting black fissures below and twigs in mature trees usually not pendent.
+The bark can be brown, grey or white but rarely white with strongly contrasting black fissures below and the twigs in mature trees usually are not pendent.

 The ecology of Silver Birch is an interesting read at Wikipedia, attracting many life forms:

 The silver birch has an open canopy which allows plenty of light to reach the ground.
 This allows a variety of mosses, grasses, and flowering plants to grow beneath, which in turn attract insects.
 Flowering plants often found in birch woods include primrose (Primula vulgaris), violet (Viola riviniana), bluebell (Hyacinthoides non-scripta), wood anemone (Anemone nemorosa), and wood sorrel (Oxalis acetosella).
 Small shrubs that grow on the forest floor include blueberry (Vaccinium myrtillus) and cowberry (Vaccinium vitis-idaea).
 Birds found in birch woodland include the chaffinch, tree pipit, willow warbler, nightingale, robin, woodcock, redpoll, and green woodpecker.